FortyIX/CLIG/README.md

 ## Known Issue
-- Program won't tell users whether their password and username are typed correctly or not, it will output nothing when any of the information is incorrected
+- Program won't tell users whether their password and username are typed correctly or not, it will output nothing when any of the information is incorrect
 - Does not have a Graphic user interface